Dolores loves Christmas and has purchased and decorated holiday trees for private clients.

-I made this year's wreath using balsam fir and Fraser fir using the instructions I've laid for you below.
+I made this year's wreath using balsam fir and Fraser fir using the instructions shown below.
 I added a gold wire ribbon at the bottom for a decorative touch.
 I love the way it looks with the white lace curtains.
 Though I prefer a simple Christmas wreath, you can add ornaments, bells, dried roses, herbs, garland, or just about anything you can think of to add a bit of interest.

 The type of evergreens you use depends on whether you want a loose natural or uniform look.
 I prefer the former and think a variety of materials adds interest and texture.
 You can create a more formal look by cutting all your materials the same length and snipping off protruding pieces that don't fit the wreath form.

 I used fir, juniper, and arborvitae in this wreath.
 Many other evergreens are also attractive: holly, cypress, japonica, pine, boxwood, and other variations.
 Add a few rosemary or lavender sprigs for visual interest and a lovely aroma.